Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 | Investigation | Traps, ciphers, riddles, and gadgetry |
 | Nature | Terrain, flora, weather, and certain creatures (Beasts, Dragons, Oozes, and Plants) |
 | Religion | Deities, religious hierarchies and rites, holy symbols, cults, and certain creatures (Celestials, Fiends, and Undead) |

 ---

+### Unarmed Strike

+**Cost:** :rsc-action: Action

+Instead of using a weapon to make a melee attack, you can use a punch, kick, head-butt, or similar forceful blow.
+In game terms, this is an Unarmed Strike—a melee attack that involves you using your body to damage, grapple, or shove a target within 5 feet of you.

+Whenever you use your Unarmed Strike, choose one of the following options for its effect.

+***Damage.*** You make an attack roll against the target.
+Your bonus to the roll equals your Strength modifier plus your Proficiency Bonus.
+On a hit, the target takes Bludgeoning damage equal to 1 plus your Strength modifier.

+***Grapple.*** The target must succeed on a Strength or Dexterity saving throw (it chooses which), or it has the Grappled condition.
+The DC for the saving throw and any escape attempts equals 8 plus your Strength modifier and Proficiency Bonus.
+This grapple is possible only if the target is no more than one size larger than you and if you have a hand free to grab it.

+***Shove.*** The target must succeed on a Strength or Dexterity saving throw (it chooses which), or you either push it 5 feet away or cause it to have the Prone condition.
+The DC for the saving throw equals 8 plus your Strength modifier and Proficiency Bonus.
+This shove is possible only if the target is no more than one size larger than you.

+---